XPEHO/YAKI/README.md

 A label will be automatically added to pull requests regarding the branch name in order to prepare the auto generated changelog

 > See `.github/workflows/labels.yaml` workflow file

+# Environment-variables

+**application.properties**

+The `application.properties` file provides a template for creating an environment configuration file.
+It contains a list of environment variables and their default values, which can be used as a starting point for creating a `application.properties` file.

+The `application.properties` file is used to store sensitive information such as API keys, database credentials, and other configuration settings that should not be hard-coded in the application code.
+We recommend that you copy `application.properties.sample` to `application.properties` and customize it with your own configuration settings

+**env.sample**

+The `env.sample` file provides a template for creating an environment configuration file.
+It contains a list of environment variables and their default values, which can be used as a starting point for creating a `.env` file.

+The `.env` file is used to store sensitive information such as API keys, database credentials, and other configuration settings that should not be hard-coded in the application code.
+We recommend that you copy `env.sample` to `.env` and customize it with your own configuration settings.

 ## Automatic release changelog